-Always use an unleaded gasoline with a minimum octane-rating of 89 and a maximum ethanol content of 10% (E10).
+Always use unleaded gasoline with a minimum octane rating of 89 and a maximum ethanol content of 10% (E10).
 Ethanol is not good for the small engine in your leaf blower so the lower the ethanol content the better.

 From experience submitting warranty requests for carburetor damage from several manufacturers, it’s rare to get a manufacturer to cover a carburetor when the leaf blower was purchased over 90 days prior.

-This is because of the damage using wrong fuel and incorrect storage procedures can cause.
-Warranty covers manufacture defects and not damage due to using the wrong gas or oil.
+This is because of the damage using the wrong fuel and incorrect storage procedures can cause.
+The warranty covers manufacture defects and not damage due to using the wrong gas or oil.

 A cracked primer bulb that won’t fill up with fuel won’t function correctly to get fuel to the carburetor for starting the leaf blower.

 Solution: Replace with a new primer bulb.